zegami/zegami-cli/README.md

 # Name of the column in the dataset that contains the image name. (optional)
 dataset_column: image_name
 ```
-If dataset_column is not provided, the backend will automatically select the column with the closest match.
+If the `dataset_column` property is not provided, the backend will automatically select the column with the closest match.

+To create a collection with only images the `dataset_type` and `path` properties can be omitted.

 When providing a `mime_type` property, all files in directories will be uploaded regardless of extension.